angeline-hilda/OCI-Terraform-Opensearch/README.md

 # Oracle Cloud Infrastructure (OCI) Terraform Module for OCI Search Service with OpenSearch

-This OpenTofu/Teraform module provisions and configures OCI Search with OpenSearch with monitoring and alarms using OCI Monitoring Service.
+This OpenTofu/Teraform module provisions and configures OCI Search with OpenSearch.
+It provisions an OpenSearch Cluster, configures nodes, sets up networking and monitoring and alarms service.

 ## Pre-requisites
 Ensure you have the following before using this module: